jwass/directions.py/README.md

 Other Tools
 -----------
 [geojsonio.py](http://github.com/jwass/geojsonio.py) can be used to quickly display the route on a map.
+Note that it is against Google's ToS to do this with any of their routes.
 ```
 routes = mq.route(...)
 geojsonio.display(routes)